 Overall, however, most sellers expressed satisfaction with Amazon Lending and appreciated the ease of application and low eligibility requirements, along with the convenience of using the service.

 Many merchants also appreciated that the upper ceiling for these loans is much higher than what Amazon Lending’s competitors offer as well.

 Here are some of the key pros and cons of Amazon Lending you should consider.

 - Convenient.
 The loans offered are available through the portal that sellers already use to manage their business.

 - Low Rates.
-Their rates are reported to be highly competitive with rival online lenders.
+Amazon Lending rates are reported to be highly competitive with rival online lenders.

 - Fast.
 Applying for the loan is quick, approval is rapid, and funds are normally available within a day.